-March 17-22: "Freedom of Speech in the Internet Age" (tentative TV studio visit)
+March 17: "Freedom of Speech in the Internet Age" (tentative TV studio visit)

-- -- Discussion of the impact of television & teleprompter - --Freedom of Speech in the 21st century in the Internet Age - -- The public airwaves: The FCC & The Supreme Court - --Public speaking as public persona/Facebook, Twitter & social media - --Where do we draw the line?
-Why does it keep moving? - -- "Speaking your mind" vs. "Think before you speak"; debating pros and cons - --An in-depth panel discussion before a 'live' studio audience
+- --Discussion of the impact of television & teleprompter - -- The public airwaves: The FCC vs. The Supreme Court - --Public speaking as public persona/Facebook, Twitter & social media - -- "Speaking your mind" vs. "Think before you speak"; debating pros and cons - --An in-depth in-studio panel discussion before a 'live' studio audience